jakubdaffy/AESID/README.md

-# Average Velocity
+# Average Velocity.
 Project using AWS to calculate average velocity of New York's taxis and visualising them on bar diagram.

-# Used Technologies
+# Used Technologies.

 * Python
 * Spark
 * AWS

-# Data Structure
+# Data Structure.
 Data set contains the following informations:

 * pick-up and drop-off dates/times